Human: Fall Flat

 Human: Fall Flat is a 2016 puzzle-platform game developed by Lithuanian studio No Brakes Games and published by Curve Digital.
-It was initially released for Microsoft Windows, macOS, and Linux in July 2016, and received ports for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, Google Stadia, and iOS and Android over the next several years.
-The game is scheduled to release on Nintendo Switch 2.
+It was initially released for Microsoft Windows, macOS, and Linux in July 2016, and received ports for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, Google Stadia, and iOS and Android over the next several years and also was released on the Nintendo Switch 2 on 19 March 2026.

 The game received mixed reviews from critics, though the replayability of the puzzles and comedic animations were praised.
-The game has sold more than 50 million copies as of December 2023, making it one of the best selling video games of all-time.
+The game has sold more than 58 million copies as of December 2025, making it one of the best selling video games of all-time.
 A sequel, Human: Fall Flat 2, is in development.

 Gameplay

 Human: Fall Flat is a physics puzzle game where players play a customizable human, referred to in-game as Bob.
 Players can make him grab objects and climb up ledges using both his arms and looking with his head.